-Founded in 1902 as a women’s chorus, the Arioso Chorale of the Friday Morning Music Club became a mixed chorus in 1986.
-Now beginning its sixth year under the direction of Mr. Paul Leavitt, the Chorale continues its efforts to become a major contributor to the Washington, DC musical scene, dedicated to musical collaboration, as it is usually accompanied by an orchestral ensemble.
+Founded in 1902 as a women’s chorus, the Arioso Chorale of the Friday Morning Music Club became a mixed choir in 1986.
+Now beginning its sixth year under the direction of Paul Leavitt, the Chorale continues its efforts to become a major contributor to the Washington DC community music scene, dedicated to musical collaboration, as it is usually accompanied by an orchestral ensemble.

 The Arioso Chorale has planned three concerts for the 2019-2020 season—each concert having two performances typically on Thursday and Saturday nights—and all performances held at the Lutheran Church of the Reformation on Capitol Hill.